sz3/cfc/README.md

 ## Release apks

+CFC is available in the Google Play Store: https://play.google.com/store/apps/details?id=org.cimbar.camerafilecopy

-Built apks are on the releases page: https://github.com/sz3/cfc/releases/
+Release apks are also available here: https://github.com/sz3/cfc/releases/

 Only arm64-v8a is officially supported at the moment, because that is all I can test for.